LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-Now, note that by using our calculations for the [Fourier transform of the derivative of periodic distributions](https://nowheredifferentiable.com/2023-01-29-PDE-1/#derivativedistr:~:text=Fourier%20transform%20for%20%E2%80%9Cperiodic%22%20distributions) we also have that the equality
+Now, note that by using our calculations for the Fourier transform of the derivative of periodic distributions in (\ref{periodic}) we also have that the equality